gillyspy/ppromise/README.md

 They will be applied to the native promises internally (ppromise.promise)

 -------------------------------------------------------
-Behaviour of a Pending PPromise
+Behaviour of a Pending PPromise and Resolve of such
 -------------------------------------------------------
-Only pending PPromises are subject to the  functionality of their types
+Only pending PPromises are subject to the functionality of their types.  e.g. You can only resolve a pending PPromise.

+More specifically you can only `resolve` an `isPending === true` PPromise.

+However, a `resolve` is asynchronous.
+Engines will NOT resolve Promises on the current event cycle.
+There is a state called `isTriggered` to help with this.
+When a PPromise already `isTriggered || isSettled` then any additional attempt to resolve it will be ignored an `IllegalOperationError`.

+i.e.
-A settled PPromise cannot be resolved or rejected differently regardless of its type.
+A settled|triggered PPromise cannot be resolved or rejected differently regardless of its type.

-A settled PPromise cannot be severed regardless of its type.
+A settled|triggered PPromise cannot be severed regardless of its type.

 -------------------------------------------------------
 Future Possibilities